Frequently Asked Questions

 How does Novyx Vault compare to Obsidian?

 Both use markdown and support wiki-links, backlinks, and a knowledge graph.
-Vault wins on AI memory (persistent across sessions), BYOK provider breadth (20+), open source (MIT), and free cloud sync.
-Obsidian wins on plugin ecosystem (2,000+), mobile apps, and maturity.
-See our detailed comparison at /compare/obsidian.
+Vault's difference is persistent AI memory, memory rollback, AI-discovered connections, BYOK provider control, and MIT-licensed source.
+Obsidian is still stronger on plugins, mobile apps, multi-device file services, and ecosystem depth.
+See the detailed comparison at /compare/obsidian.

 Can I self-host Novyx Vault?

 Yes.
-Since Vault is open source, you can self-host the entire application on your own infrastructure.
+Since Vault is open source, you can self-host the app on your own infrastructure.
 It is built with Next.js, React, TypeScript, and Supabase.
-The desktop app also runs fully locally without any cloud dependency.
+Desktop/local mode stores notes as files without requiring a hosted Vault account.

 Does Novyx Vault work offline?